Severe deterioration of living conditions in Scandinavia in the years’ AD 536 – 50 was caused by two volcanic explosions following each other

 In: Climatic Change (Open Source) Published on the web April 2016

-In In 536 CE, observers in Europe documented a mysterious cloud which dimmed the light of the sun for at least a year and presumably longer.
-For a long time scientists speculated as to the cause of this dust veil.
-It seems the culprit has now been identified.
-With this follows new insight into the magnitude of the event.
+In 536 CE, European observers documented a mysterious cloud which dimmed the sun’s light for at least a year and presumably longer.
+For a long time, scientists speculated as to the cause of this dust veil.
+Finally, it seems the culprits have been identified.

-Volcanic activity in and around the year 536 CE led to severe cold and famine, and has been speculatively linked to large-scale societal crises around the globe.
-Using a coupled aerosol-climate model, with eruption parameters constrained by recently re-dated ice core records and historical observations of the aerosol cloud, scientists recently reconstructed the radiative forcing resulting from a sequence of two major volcanic eruptions in 536 and 540 CE.
+Volcanic activity in and around 536 CE led to severe cold and famine, which continued until AD 660.
+Speculatively, this set of events has been linked to large-scale societal crises around the globe.
+Using a coupled aerosol-climate model, with eruption parameters constrained by recently re-dated ice core records and historical observations of the aerosol cloud, scientists recently reconstructed the radiative forcing resulting from a sequence of two massive volcanic eruptions in 536 and 540 CE.

-On the basis on this, they have estimated that the decadal-scale Northern Hemisphere (NH) extra-tropical radiative forcing from this volcanic “double event” was larger than that of any period in existing reconstructions of the last 1200 years.
+Based on this, they have estimated that the decadal-scale Northern Hemisphere (NH) extra-tropical radiative forcing from this volcanic “double event” was more significant than others identified and reconstructed in the last 1200 years.

-The 536 mystery cloud was not only linked to crop failures and famines by ancient scholars, but has also been speculatively linked to a number of major societal crises throughout the Northern Hemisphere, including the European outbreak of the plague of Justinian in 541 CE, demographic decline and migration.
+The 536 mystery cloud was not only linked to crop failures and famines by ancient scholars but has also been speculatively linked to several major societal crises throughout the northern hemisphere, including the European outbreak of the plague of Justinian in 541 CE, demographic decline and migration.